deepcut/shopify-app-test/docs/instructions.md

 5. Once you figure out how to do this, you could put a button in the Home#index view that hits another route, which will do the modification.

+## 5. Acceptance criteria

+1. When the shop owner clicks on a button, our app should modify his app's theme file by inserting the meta tag specified above.
+2. ONLY on individual product pages, we should see a `og:image` meta tag right before the `</head>` tag.

 ## Keep in mind

 - Make sure to preserver the original liquid theme value just in case we need to revert.